RMIT-Hive-Rocketry/GCS/notes/algo_relevance.md

 - Sequence diagram uses a finite state machine design pattern
 - This has a lot of OOP, relevant to algo modularity
 - Simulation software touches on the idea of a priority queue
+- Uses priority queues to trim simulation data into realistic data
+- Uses recursion to expand on sub defintions in the protobuf data logger